 Raspberries have low sugar content.
 But it is enough to destabilize the normal sugar level of your cat, especially if fed in large quantities.
 In addition, raspberry jams have added sugar and artificial sweeteners, which makes them unfit for cats.
 So, you should avoid giving your feline raspberry jam.

-Don’t give your cat raspberry ice cream, on any ice cream for that matter.
+Don’t give your cat raspberry ice cream, or any ice cream for that matter.
 Ice cream is made up of milk and has artificial flavors and added sugar.
 Cats are lactose intolerant; they can’t digest milk.
 Plus, the additives are toxic to their health.
 Your cat may try to swallow the ice cream as a whole, which is a choking hazard.

 You can’t feed her raspberry yogurt as it contains lactose too.